Jack and Jill: Letters and Pictures

 - Read the rhyme line by line, and have students follow and repeat: Jack and Jill went up the hill to fetch a pail of water.
 Jack fell down and broke his crown, and Jill came tumbling after.

-- Discuss the meaning of words that they may not know, such as fetch.
-Explain that this means to go get something and bring it back.
-Explain that crown means the top of a person's head.
+- Discuss the meaning of words that they may not know, such as fetch and crown.
+Explain that "fetch" means to go get something and bring it back, and "crown" means the top of a person's head.

 - After they can say the rhyme, discuss safety with students.
 Ask questions about how it might feel to fall down and ways that they could have prevented their fall.